 Barbara H. Vann received her Ph.D. in sociology from the University of Arizona in 1987.

-At Loyola, she has been involved in the creation of the Gender Studies minor, in diversity issues, in service-learning, and in the Messina program.
-Her teaching and research interests focus on the intersection of race, class, gender, sexuality, and disability.
-During her recent sabbatical she completed interviews with a sample of Czechs about their memories of the 1989 fall of communism (the “velvet revolution”) and is currently writing about her findings.
-She directs Loyola's summer study abroad program in Prague (learn about applying to study abroad in Prague).
+At Loyola, she was involved in the creation of the Gender Studies minor, in diversity issues, in service-learning, and in the Messina program.
+Her teaching and research interests focused on the intersection of race, class, gender, sexuality, and disability.
+During her most recent sabbatical she completed interviews with a sample of Czechs about their memories of the 1989 fall of communism (the “velvet revolution”) and is currently writing about her findings.
+She directed Loyola's summer study abroad program in Prague (learn about applying to study abroad in Prague).
 In past years she taught at the Maryland Correctional Institute for Women.
-At Loyola, she is a member of OUTLoyola, the faculty/staff/administrator GLBTA organization.
+At Loyola, she was a member of OUTLoyola, the faculty/staff/administrator GLBTA organization.